 If you had your Polaris Ranger Crew roof installed by a shotty mechanic -- or you yourself were the shotty mechanic who installed it -- you might be experiencing some water leakage or annoying wind noises.
 A simple fix is to hit the gaps with some high flex polyurethane caulk.
 Additionally, you can also put “backer rod” -- which is just a piece of foam -- between your roof and the front RPS frame to keep down airflow and water infiltration.
 So if you’re tired of having water dripping down onto your neck when you’re riding your Crew in the rain, there you go!

 For those who haul their Polaris Ranger Crews, Polaris does not recommend towing with the roof attached at speeds greater than 55 MPH.
 Luckily for the speed demons out there, there are a few things you can do -- aside from taking the roof off completely -- so that you can tow your side by side at faster speeds.
 The easiest thing to do is to just tie it down.
-Run a ratchet strap form the U-bolt to the bed to secure it.
+Run a ratchet strap from the U-bolt to the bed to secure it.
 Besides, if it’s as hard to take off as it is to put on, I wouldn’t be worried.
 Polaris also warns against hauling Polaris Ranger Crews with canvas cab enclosures on, but that’s a different story for another day.